ClickHouse/ClickHouse/docs/en/query_language/agg_functions/parametric_functions.md

 -   `window` — Length of the sliding window in seconds.
 -   `mode` - It is an optional argument.
-    -   `'strict'` - When the `'strict'` is set, the windowFunnel() applies conditions only for the unique values.
+    -   `'strict'` - applies conditions only for the not repeating values.
+    -   `'strict_order`' - doesn't allow interventions of other events.
+In the case of 'A->B->D->C', it stops finding 'A->B->C' at the 'D' and the max event level is 2.
+    -   `'no_nullify'` - get an exact event-level instead of null.
 -   `timestamp` — Name of the column containing the timestamp.
 Data types supported: [Date](../../data_types/date.md), [DateTime](../../data_types/datetime.md#data_type-datetime) and other unsigned integer types (note that even though timestamp supports the `UInt64` type, it’s value can’t exceed the Int64 maximum, which is 2^63 - 1).
 -   `cond` — Conditions or data describing the chain of events.
 [UInt8](../../data_types/int_uint.md).